The Financial Services Expertise Series: This training article is for financial professionals.

 We’ve worked with many thought leaders and they’ve helped us answer many of the questions surrounding client accounting services changes taking place.

 Get back to aligning with why your firm is in business.
 Windows 10 now as a subscription service is truly a stake in the ground in terms of this pivot toward the utilization of computing.
 It’s what Nicholas Carr talks about in the book, the Big Switch.
 During the industrial revolution companies no longer had to create their own power because they now had a grid they could plug into.
-If we see that transition happening with computing power and go pay a utility subscription, a monthly bill like you are your electric bill for your operating system, I think that speaks to exactly the switch we see that’s setting the stage and where this is happening.
+If we see that transition happening with computing power and go pay a utility subscription, instead of an automated monthly bill like your electric bill for your operating system, I think that speaks to exactly the switch we see that’s setting the stage and where this is happening.

 And, when is it happening?
 Back to digitization, virtualization, and transformation.
 Some of it’s already happening.
 Most are in some way, shape or form beyond the digitization process.
 This will continue to happen.
 The future is fast and you want a firm in motion because the future is now.
 Smartphones are changing the way we are interacting and the way we are answering questions.
 The answer to when is right now.